 e) The following materials must be attached to the online submission:

 a) Film screenings will be held both in screening venues and online.
-The physical screenings will be held in Ankara only.
+The physical screenings are planned to be held in Ankara, Istanbul and Eskişehir.
 Online screenings will be held through a DRM protected streaming platform with geo-blocking (only viewers from Turkey will be able to access the films.)
 The films will be screened in their original language with Turkish and English subtitles.
 Optionally, Turkish audio-description, Turkish dubbing and Turkish closed captions will be available for those who are vision or hearing impaired.

 b) Eligible formats for screening copies of selected films is DCP for the physical screenings and digital file (MP4, .MOV file, h264 or ProRes) with the technical specs same as the DCP copy for online screenings as well as preparing the accessibility facilities of the film.
 This is extremely important for providing the synchronicity of accessibility facilities.
 (Turkish audio-description, Turkish dubbing and Turkish closed captions.)